crab-cad/plan/README.md

   - [ ] csgrs

 ## [rita](https://github.com/glennDittmann/rita)
-- Finish the ES 3d flip algorithm
+- [ ] Finish the ES 3d flip algorithm
-- Non-planar 3d triangulation
+- [ ] Non-planar 3d triangulation
-- Remove need for cxx, by using/making an all rust alternitive to `geogram_predicates`
+- [ ] Remove need for cxx, by using/making an all rust alternitive to `geogram_predicates`
-- Add fuzzing (under review)
+- [x] Add fuzzing
-- Add benchemarks, check if using nalgbra is faster
+- [ ] Add benchemarks, check if using nalgbra is faster
-- Make logging and timing optional
+- [x] Make logging and timing optional

 ## [csgrs](https://github.com/timschmidt/csgrs)
-- Make all tests pass
+- [ ] Make all tests pass
-- Make offset(dilate/erode) 3d
+- [ ] Make offset(dilate/erode) 3d
-- Add benchmarks
-- Make BSP intersection fully 3d
+- [ ] Make BSP intersection fully 3d
+- [ ] Allow for non-planar polygons
+- [ ] Add benchmarks
+- [ ] Add more tests

 ## [geo-3d](https://github.com/TimTheBig/geo-3d)
-- Fix polygon methods
+- [ ] Fix polygon methods
-- Make all tests pass
+- [ ] Make all tests pass
-- Make relate 3d
+- [ ] Make relate 3d
+- [ ] Redo readme

 ## new crates
 Note this is not a promise.
 - `polygon-rand` to generate random valid polygons for fuzzing in the rest of the crates
-- I unified 3d visulizer to see geo-3d algorithms, rita triangualtion, and csgrs shapes and usage; with bevy and egui
+- A unified 3d visulizer to see geo-3d algorithms, rita triangualtion, and csgrs shapes and usage; with bevy and egui
 - `gcode-rs` a standard enum with serializer traits, for slicers to use and other crates to implement for different formats and firmwares